JameaKidrick/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+  1. Middleware
+  2. Routing

 - [ ] Describe Middleware?
+  Middleware are functions that take the request and response, works on them (ex: checks for correct password, or valid input format), then continues

 - [ ] Describe a Resource?
+  Everything is a resource.
+The client will use a URI to identify the resource or a URL to locate the resource.
+We use HTTP methods to operate on resources.

 - [ ] What can the API return to help clients know if a request was successful?
+  It  can send a status code, specifically 200 for success and the resource.

 - [ ] How can we partition our application into sub-applications?
+  We can use express routing to break up our code into multiple parts corresponding to different routes.

 ## Project Setup